discordjs/guide/guide/popular-topics/permissions.md

 ### Replacing overwrites

 To replace all permission overwrites on the channel with a provided set of new overwrites, you can use the <branch version="11.x" inline>`.replaceOverwrites()`</branch><branch version="12.x" inline>`.overwritePermissions()`</branch> function.
-This is extremely handy if you want to copy a channels full set of overwrites to another one, as this method allows passing an array or Collection of <branch version="12.x" inline>[PermissionOverwrites](https://discord.js.org/#/docs/main/stable/class/PermissionOverwrites)</branch><branch version="11.x" inline>[PermissionOverwrites](https://discord.js.org/#/docs/main/v11/class/PermissionOverwrites) or [ChannelCreationOverwrites](https://discord.js.org/#/docs/main/v11/typedef/ChannelCreationOverwrites)</branch>.
+This is extremely handy if you want to copy a channels full set of overwrites to another one, as this method allows passing an array or Collection of <branch version="12.x" inline><docs-link path="class/PermissionOverwrites">PermissionOverwrites</docs-link></branch><branch version="11.x" inline><docs-link path="class/PermissionOverwrites">PermissionOverwrites</docs-link> or <docs-link path="class/ChannelCreationOverwrites">ChannelCreationOverwrites</docs-link></branch>.

 <branch version="11.x">